boyter/boyter.org/content/posts/2017-03-30-golang-solution-faster-equivalent-java-solution.md

 After doing a few things such as inlining where possible, changing to enum and some other small tweaks I had a runtime of ~60 seconds.
 The big breakthrough I had was after looking at the hot function I realised that storing the game events in a List of Arrays meant that we had a loop in a loop.
 It was however possible to flatten this into a single array of integers and reset the game every 11 turns with a simple if check.

 This was the breakthrough I needed.
-Suddently the runtime dropped from ~60 seconds to about 23 seconds.
+Suddently the runtime dropped from ~60 seconds to ~23 seconds.
 I happily posted my success in the Slack channel with a link to the code and sat back.

 The smile was soon turned to a frown.
 Josh implemented the same logic into his Go program and it now ran in ~6 seconds.
 It was suddently 5x times faster.
 At this point I had a mild panic and started playing with bitwise operations and other micro optimisations before realising that no matter what I did he could simply implement the same change and get the same performance benefit as we were both using roughtly the same algorithm.

 Something was clearly wrong.
 Either Go was suddently 5x faster at a basic for loop and integer math then Java OR I had a bug in my code somewhere which was making it worse.
 I looked.
 Josh looked.
 A few other people looked.
 Nobody could work out what the issue was.
 At this point I didn't care about the runtime, I just wanted to know WHY did it appear to be running slower.
 I was so desperate for an answer I did what all programmers do at this point and outsourced to the collective brain known as Stack Overflow <http://stackoverflow.com/questions/43082115/why-is-this-golang-solution-faster-then-the-equivalent-java-solution>

-A few un-constructive comments came back such as Java is slow (seriously its not 1995 anymore guys, Java is fast) etc&#8230; Thankfully one brilliant person managed to point out what I had missed.
+A few un-constructive comments came back such as Java is slow (seriously it is not 1999 anymore guys, Java is fast) etc&#8230; Thankfully one brilliant person managed to point out what I had missed.
 It was not the loop itself, but the input.
 Remember how I said that the generation of the events being big-endian was important?
 Turns out the Go program had done the reverse and implemented it little-endian.

 The thing about the core loop is that it has a bail-out condition.
 If two players have the same money amount we end the game and don't process any further.
 The worst possible situation for the loop is to process almost every condition only to find out just at the end that it ended.
-Its a lot of processing work.
+It is a lot of wasted processing work.
 Ideally you want to find the failing conditions as soon as possible.
 By changing the games from the end I was forcing the Java program to process about 5x times as many combinations as the Go program.

 It just happended to be that Josh has picked a more optimal path through the games.